Second-order perturbations of the Schwarzschild spacetime: practical, covariant and gauge-invariant formalisms: Master scalars and metric reconstruction

 \subsection{Teukolsky formalism}

 For the Teukolsky formalism we follow the conventions of Ref.~\cite{Pound:2021qin}; most equations in this section are mode-decomposed, Schwarzschild specializations of equations in that reference.
 Our treatment also incorporates recent work on nonvacuum metric reconstruction by Green, Hollands, and Zimmerman (GHZ)~\cite{Green:2019nam}.
+Although the overarching formalism here was detailed in our earlier Ref.~\cite{Spiers_etal1}, this is the first time (to our knowledge) that a second-order Teukolsky equation has appeared in mode-decomposed form with generic first-order mode content.